percyq19/percyq19.github.io/README.md

 Planned steps:

 - [x] Live demo site
+- [x] Accessibility refinements
+- [ ] Potential upgrade to TailwindCSS v4
 - [ ] Next.js rebuild (Alkaline v2)
-- [ ] Accessibility refinements

----

 ## 🤝 Contributing

-Right now, **pull requests aren’t being accepted**, since the Next.js rebuild will change the project’s direction.
+Right now, **pull requests aren’t being accepted**, since the Next.js rebuild will change the project’s direction, but that may change based on interest and demand.

 That said, **discussions and feedback are welcome**—feel free to open an [issue](../../issues) if you have ideas, requests, or spot a bug.

----

 ## 📜 License